mre/endler.dev/content/2022/rust-allocs/index.md

 ## What Is A Memory Leak And Can It Happen In Rust?

-## Can I see memory allocations in Rust?
+## Can I "see" memory allocations in Rust?

 You can look at the MIR (medium intermediate representation) https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=27235b1815171c24c6da8d1e7dc04e8f